-Each implant has its pros and cons.
+Each implant option has its pros and cons.

 The MRI scan is the best noninvasive way to determine if the implant is broken.
 These scans are usually not covered by insurance.
-It is also recommended that if there is a ruptured implant that it be replaced.
-Replacement of a ruptured silicone gel implant requires removal of the scar tissue around the implant at the same time.
+It is also recommended that a ruptured implant be replaced.
+Replacement of a ruptured silicone gel implant requires the removal of the scar tissue around the implant at the same time.
 This is done to remove as much of the free silicone gel as possible.

 If a saline implant breaks it will deflate.
 It is very evident when that has occurred.
 No MRI scans are needed.
-If they do have to be replaced it is a much less invasive and simpler procedure when compared to the silicone gel implants.
+If they do have to be replaced, it is a much less invasive and simpler procedure when compared to silicone gel implants.
 Saline implants do have the downside of being less natural in the way they look and feel.
 They look rounder and feel firmer.
 There may also be more rippling of the saline implant when compared to the silicone gel implant.

 by Dr. John Stratis